UnitTestBot/UTBotJava/utbot-python/docs/CLI.md

 - `-c, --class <class>`

-  Specify top-level class under test.
+  Specify top-level (ordinary, not nested) class under test.
 Without this option tests will be generated for top-level functions.

 - `-m, --methods <method1>,<method2>`